bionomics/bionomics/home/index.md

 We will be welcoming submissions for short talks (30 mins) from the **1st January 2017**.
 Submissions should include `name, affiliation, title of the talk, abstract (of no more than 250 words)`.
-**An email address for abstract submission and further details about nominal registration fees will be announced in January, 2017.**
+**An email address for abstract submission and further details about nominal registration fees will be announced when registration opens.**
 In the meantime if you have any queries, feel free to contact the organisers.

 ---